ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-Unlike the current code, in this design I am using *buffered channels*
+Unlike the current code, in this design, I am using *buffered channels*
-to limit the maximum extent of data collection, which is great in terms
+to limit the maximum extent of data collection, which is excellent in terms
 of avoiding generating giant traces.
-Huge traces lead to huge JSONs but
+Massive traces lead to huge JSONs, but
-there may be cases where one indeed is not satisfied with the defaults.
+there may be cases where one is not satisfied with the defaults.
-The fields of Trace are thus public so one could possibly choose to use
+The fields of Trace are thus public, so one could possibly choose to use
 different buffers for channels.
-If we don't like this specific change we
+If we don't like this specific change, we
 can stick with the current model where we have possibly unbounded
 traces.
 (This is just an implementation detail that does not matter much
-in terms of the overall design.)
+regarding the overall design.)

 ### Smooth transition

 We should do incremental refactoring.
 We should create a few issues
-describing these design aspects and summarizing what would be the way
+describing these design aspects and summarize what would be the way
 forward.
 I propose to freeze measurex, tracex, netx, and urlgetter (the
 libs we're currently using for measurements).
 The rationale for freezing
-is that this set of proposed changes contains some tricky bits and could
+is that this set of proposed changes contains some tricky bits, and it could
-be \~dangerous to apply these changes on libraries we're currently
+be \~dangerous to apply these changes to libraries we're currently
 using.
-We should select experiments to refactor and migrate each of them
+We should select experiments to refactor and migrate each
-to the new model independently adding the required functionality to the
+to the new model independently, adding the required functionality to the
 support library while we do that (I called the library measurexlite
 above).
-By proceeding in this way, we should have confidence that we're
+By proceeding this way, we should have confidence that we're
-not changing the fundamental way in which we perform measurements and
+not changing the fundamental way we perform measurements and
-we're not breaking existing experiments.
+are not breaking existing experiments.
 We should also probably start
 this change from the *least used* support libraries (which means
 measurex, only used by tor and some \*ping experiments) so we can end up
 earlier with a simplified tree with less measurement-supporting
 libraries.
-It also seems that dash, hhfm and hirl can be migrated quite
+It also seems that dash, hhfm, and hirl can be migrated quite
 easily away from netx and urlgetter.

 ### Netxlite scope change

-If we move forward with this plan, we slightly change the scope of
+If we move forward with this plan, we will slightly change the scope of
-netxlite to also include lightweight support for collecting traces.
+netxlite to include lightweight support for collecting traces.
 We
-originally said that we wanted to cleanly separate networking from
+initially said that we wanted to cleanly separate networking from
-measurements but it's also true that we need *some support* for
+measurements, but it's also true that we need *some support* for
 measuring.
-If we cannot use wrapping efficiently, then it makes sense
+If we cannot use wrapping efficiently, it makes sense
 for netxlite to provide a
-mechanism for tracing while the new measurement library would provide a
+mechanism for tracing, while the new measurement library would provide a
 policy for saving measurements by implementing model.Trace properly.
 So,
 we should also amend the documentation of netxlite to
 explicitly mention support for tracing as a new concern.

 ### Cleanups

-If we implement this step-by-step change, we don't need a "flat" data
+If we implement this step-by-step change, we no longer need a "flat" data
-format anymore.
+format.
 We use the flat data format for processing the results
 of measurements.
-With step-by-step we already have enough information
+With step-by-step, we already have enough information
 from the Go APIs we're wrapping to make decisions.
 Therefore, we can
 directly produce the OONI data format for archival reasons without the
 need to introduce an intermediate format.

 Once netx is gone, we can also clean up the code for creating type
 chains.
-We can additionally simplify the internal implementation inside
+We can simplify the internal implementation inside
-netxlite, and possibly merge a couple of internal types.
+netxlite and possibly merge a couple of internal types.
 (My main
 concern is with the error wrapping, which probably should be in the same
-place in which we are using the context to inject a trace, to ensure
+place where we are using the context to inject a trace to ensure
 that error wrapping and tracing happen together.)

 ## Reviews